ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-1-inheritance-day1.rst

    :feedback_a: Yes, a child class inherits all the parent class object field and methods.
    :feedback_b: Why would inheritance be useful if you didn't actually get anything from the parent class?

-   If the class Vehicle has object fields of make and model and the class Car inherits from the class vehicle will a car object have a make and model?
+   If the class Vehicle has the instance fields make and model and the class Car inherits from the class Vehicle, will a car object have a make and model?

 .. mchoice:: qoo10-1-3
    :answer_a: Yes